bos/configurator/README.markdown

 * Automatic, dynamic reloading in response to modifications to configuration files.

-* The simple, but flexible, configuration language supports several of the most commonly needed types of data, along with interpolation of strings from the configuration or the system environment (e.g. `$(HOME)`).
+* A simple, but flexible, configuration language, supporting several of the most commonly needed types of data, along with interpolation of strings from the configuration or the system environment (e.g. `$(HOME)`).

+* Subscription-based notification of changes to configuration properties.

-* Use the `import` directive to break up the configuration of a complex application into smaller files, or to easily share pieces of common configuration data across several applications.
+* An `import` directive allows the configuration of a complex application to be split across several smaller files, or configuration data to be shared across several applications.

 # Configuration file format